 - Avoid using screen devices to help a baby sleep

 - Provide motion.
 Try to rock or sway with baby, walk with baby safely in a carrier or stroller.

 Bedtime and nap routines

-Having a bedtime routine can help to improve your baby’s sleep patterns.
-You can start an evening routine (it may only be one or two of the following activities) to give a clear signal to your baby that sleep time is coming.
-Try to follow the steps in the same order each night so that your routine becomes a cue for your baby to get ready for sleep.
+Having a bedtime routine can help to improve a baby’s sleep patterns.
+You can start an evening routine (it may only be one or two of the following activities) to give a clear signal to the baby that sleep time is coming.
+Try to follow the steps in the same order each night so that the routine becomes a cue for the baby to get ready for sleep.

-You can try the following activities to help your child prepare for sleep
+You can try the following activities to help prepare a baby for sleep

 - Reading (choose a set number of books)